-The Pesticides Control Authority (PCA) is the regulatory body of the Government of Jamaica mandated to regulate pesticide use in the country.
+The Pesticides Control Authority (PCA) is the regulatory body of the GoJ mandated to regulate pesticide use in the country.
 The PCA was established under the Pesticides Act (1975) to manage and control the importation, production, registration, approval, prohibition, packaging, distribution, disposal, use, and other critical processes associated with pesticide handling in Jamaica.

 Under its mandate, the PCA also enforces maximum residue limits (MRLs), as well as license operators and facilities in the pesticides industry.
 Approximately 423 pesticides are approved and registered for local domestic use, 52 are prohibited and 162 are registered for limited use.
 It is mandatory that all pesticides be registered with the PCA prior to importation into Jamaica and that the importer also is licensed by the PCA.
-Please visit the link for the Jamaica's detailed list of regulated pesticides: https://www.caribpesticides.net/index1.asp
+Please visit Caribbean Pesticides for Jamaica's detailed list of regulated pesticides:

 In Jamaica, at least 200 agricultural pesticides have been given MRLs under the Jamaica Pesticides Regulation (2005).
 These pesticides are those approved to be used in agricultural production, including animal feed ingredients.
 Products in any form (fresh, dried, processed or composites) that exceeds the established MRLs are not permitted for trading.
-Products that contravene the established MRL limits may be seized and destroyed by the PCA, or the owner of the product may be instructed to take action in the interest of public health and safety.
+Products that contravene the established MRL limits may be seized and destroyed by the PCA, or the owner of the product may be instructed to act in the interest of public health and safety.

-SECTION VI: OTHER REQUIREMENTS, REGULATIONS AND REGISTRATION MEASURES
+SECTION VI: OTHER REQUIREMENTS, REGULATIONS, AND REGISTRATION MEASURES